TextControl/txtextcontrol-reportingcloud-php-zf-module/README.md

 ];
 ```

-Once you have done this, you are ready to enable the module in your Zend Framework 3 application's module configuration file.
+Once you have done this, you are ready to enable the module in your application's module configuration file.

 In the file: